Terms and Conditions

 14. FORCE MAJEURE

-14.1 Neither Party shall have any liability to the other under the Agreement if it is prevented from, fails or is delayed in performing, its obligations under the Agreement or any Service Description or from carrying on its business by acts, events, omissions or accidents beyond its reasonable control, including (without limitation) strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other Party), failure of a utility service, network or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers, distributors or subcontractors.
+14.1 Neither Party shall have any liability to the other under the Agreement if it is prevented from, fails or is delayed in performing, its obligations under the Agreement or any Service Description or from carrying on its business by acts, events, omissions or accidents beyond its reasonable control, including (without limitation) strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other Party), failure of a utility service, network or transport network, act of God, pandemic, civil war, riot, civil commotion, malicious damage, cyber attack, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers, distributors or subcontractors.

 14.2 The Party affected by such circumstances shall promptly notify the other Party in writing when such circumstances cause a delay or failure in performance and when they cease to do so.
 If such circumstances continue for a continuous period of more than six months, either Party may terminate this Agreement or the relevant Service Description by written notice to the other Party.